Greenhouse Gases -

 Volatile Organic Compounds (VOCs)

-51% of VOC emissions at Praxair come from acetylene production and flammable gas cylinder filling and 12% comes from Praxair driver emissions.
+In 2017, 40% of VOC emissions at Praxair come from acetylene production and flammable gas cylinder filling, 31% from hydrogen facilities and 11% comes from Praxair driver emissions.
 See our yearly VOC emissions reported below.

 |Year||direct voc Emissions in Metric Tons|